louisdh/cmd-almanac/README.md

 This is a list of commands I frequently use.
 Most of them have to do with development for Apple platforms, although not all!

 ## 📓 Almanac
-### [Git] Remove all cached files to ensure there are no .gitignore files being tracked
+### [Git] Remove all cached files to ensure there are no files from .gitignore being tracked
 ```git rm --cached -r .```

 ### Swiftlint